StarGithMd/DebOps_Demo/Dir-1/ReadMe.md

 #### 01_Ans.
 There are two task has to be performed as below.
 - [A] Create file unter the path:
-  - #touch /home/demo.txt
+  - $ touch /home/demo.txt
 - [B] User can read, Group can read/write and owner can read/write/excute:
-  - #chmod 764 /home/demo.txt
+  - $ chmod 764 /home/demo.txt